euroscipy/euroscipy.github.io/content/pages/2023/tickets.md

 We provide three different types of tickets:

-- Tutorial tickets: access to the tutorial days and the one-day sprint but NOT the main conference
+- **Tutorial tickets**: access to the tutorial days and the one-day sprint but NOT the main conference
-- Conference tickets: access to the main conference days and one-day sprint but NOT the tutorials
+- **Conference tickets**: access to the main conference days and one-day sprint but NOT the tutorials
-- Combined tickets: access to everything during the five-day event
+- **Combined tickets**: access to everything during the five-day event
+- **Streaming access**: XXXXXXX

 <br>